ionathanch/scraps/README.md

 # Scraps

-A collection of random snippets and scraps of mostly Idris, Agda, and Coq files.
+A collection of random snippets and scraps of mostly Idris, Agda, and Rocq files.

 ## Extensionality Principles